jftuga/gofwd/README.md

 | internal service is `192.168.1.1` on port `22` | -t 192.168.1.1:22
 | duo config file is mounted within the container | --duo `/duo.ini`:jftuga
 | duo user name | --duo /duo.ini:`jftuga`
-| location: Denver, CO with coordinates of | -l 39.858706,-104.670732
+| location: use coordinates for Denver, CO | -l 39.858706,-104.670732
 | distance: `80 miles` from Denver | -d 80

-**Note:** if you are running in a NAT environment, such as AWS, then you will need to append the `-p` option to allow RFC1918 private IPv4 addresses.
+**Note:** if you are running in a NAT environment, such as AWS, then you will need to include the `-p` option to allow RFC1918 private IPv4 addresses.

 ## chroot environment